dangrossman/node-browscap/README.markdown

 # Important Notice

-This library is no longer actively maintained, due to issues with the management and size of the source INI files in the years since it was written.
+This library is no longer actively maintained.
+In the 5 years since it was written, management of the source browscap.ini files changed and the quality and size of the data they provide changed significantly.
 In my own projects, I now use [ua-parser](https://github.com/tobie/ua-parser) which has libraries available in many languages.